How To Add A Link Section To WordPress

 Link Categories area

 Tip: The default WordPress link category is called Blogroll .
-Unless you specify a category when creating a link, WordPress will assign new links to the default category …
+Unless you specify the category for a link, WordPress will assign new links to the default category …

-You may want to change this default link category name to something that your visitors can understand.
+You may want to change this default link category name to something that your visitors can relate to.
 This not only makes it easier for users of your site, but any new links that you add to your site will automatically be assigned to the new category name …

-(Consider changing the default link category name to something better suited to your business)
+Change the default link category name to something better suited to your business

-To edit the ‘Blogroll’ link title, hover your mouse over the list item and click on Quick Edit
+To change the default category name, hover your mouse over the category name and click on Quick Edit

 Quick Edit

-Replace both the Name and the Slug with a new category name, then click on Update Link Category
+Replace both the Name and the Slug with a new category name, and click on Update Link Category

-In our example, the link category name ‘Blogroll’ has been replaced with an appropriate links section name (e.g. ‘Recommended’).
+Replace the category ‘Blogroll’ with an appropriate links section name (e.g. ‘Recommended’, ‘Links’ etc).

 Link category description

-Repeat this process to add as many different link categories as you need.
+Repeat the above process to add as many new link categories as you need.

-To add a new link, choose Links > Add New in the dashboard menu …
+To add a new link, go to the dashboard menu and select Links > Add New

 (Links Menu – Add New)